-What Are Allergies in Cats?
+What Are Allergies?

-Signs of Allergies in Cats
+Symptoms of Allergies in Cats

-Causes of Allergies in Cats
+Causes of Allergies

-There are many things that cats can be allergic to and most are readily found in and around our homes.
+There are many things that cats can be allergic to, and most are readily found in and around our homes.
 In some situations, this can make it difficult to eliminate the cause of a cat's allergies.

 - Food: Food allergies are the third most common type of allergies in cats.
-There are many types of food that a cat can be allergic to but animal proteins such as chicken, beef, dairy, fish, and eggs are the most common culprits.
+There are many types of food that a cat can be allergic to, but animal proteins such as chicken, beef, dairy, fish, and eggs are the most common culprits.

 - Cleaning products: Detergents, floor cleaners, and disinfecting sprays can all cause allergies in cats.